MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/relationships-ssas-tabular.md

 ### Many-to-many relationships

-Tabular models at the 1500 and higher compatibility level deployed to Azure Analysis Services, SQL Server 2019 Analysis Services, and Power BI Premium support many-to-many relationships.
+Tabular models at the 1500 and higher compatibility level deployed to Azure Analysis Services, SQL Server 2019 and later Analysis Services, and Power BI Premium support many-to-many relationships.

 Many-to-many relationships are those between tables where both columns are non-unique.
 A relationship can be defined between a dimension and fact table at a granularity higher than the key column of the dimension.
 This avoids having to normalize dimension tables and can improve the user experience because the resulting model has a smaller number of tables with logically grouped columns.